azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certificate (concise cheat sheet)

+### Other services

+WorkSpaces: Desktop-as-a-Service (DaaS) solution

+X-Ray: debug and trace data **across accounts** and visualize it in a centralized account

+Cost Explorer: identify underutilized instances that may be downsized **within the same instance family**.
+Understand impact of Savings Plan and Reserved Instances on the bill.

+Compute Optimizer: downsizing recommendations **within or across instance families**, upsizing recommendations to remove performance bottlenecks, and recommendations for instances that are parts of an ASG.
+Recommends optimal instance **type** to reduce costs.
+It does **NOT** recommend instance purchase options

+Step Functions: workflow orchestration.
+It's preferred over Amazon Simple Workflow Service

+Trusted Advisor: helps you to reduce cost, increase performance, and improve security.
+It offers Service Limits check.
+To get access to its API (AWS Support API) you need Business or Enterprise support plans.

+AWS Batch: Efficiently supports multi-node parallel jobs, running a single jobs across instances.
+Compatible with IP-based, internode communication frameworks such as Apache MXNet, TensorFlow, Caffe2, or Message Passing Interface.

+Systems Manager: centralized end-to-end operational hub for hybrid cloud (viewing & automation).
+You can create logical groups of resources, view their config changes, API activity, compliance status etc. With Systems Manager’s Run Command you can manage configs and run ad-hoc commands remotely

+CloudFormation: maintain the state of the overall architecture.
+StackSet allows you to create stacks in multiple accounts and in multiple regions

+AWS Config: evaluates the configurations and compliance of your resources and to remedy non-compliant resources.
+You can configure it to stream configuration changes an SNS topic.
+It can maintain a **history of resource configuration changes**

+App Mesh: **application-level** networking for microservices applications.

+Beanstalk: quick application deployment.
+Allows access to underlying resources and OS.

+CodeDeploy: automates **application (not infrastructure) deployments** into AWS /on-premise.
+Good fit when code changes need to be managed but not for infrastructure services.

+OpsWork: Chef or Puppet

+EventBridge: event-based service for **third-party SaaS** and AWS resources.
+Enables asynchronous messaging patterns.

+Amazon MQ: Similar to SQS, but used for **existing applications that are being migrated** into AWS.
+It supports AMQP, STOMP, MQTT and WebSocket.

+Amazon Glue: ETL service.
+It requires significant coding efforts.
+You can write transformed data in a compressed format.

+EMR: MapReduce, big data workloads such as Spark, Hive, Hadoop.
+EMR requires infra management and significant coding effort.

 ### Containers

 Fargate can intergate with both EKS and ECS, and provides serverless orchestration.
 ECS + EC2 is not serverless, though it provides access to underlying OS (unlike Fargate)